 - Monastrey of Archangel Michael

-an old monastery with interesting architecture, located on a hill above Livadi.
+An old monastery with interesting architecture, located on a hill above Livadi.

 - Church of Agia Paraskevi

-situated in Theologos, is among the oldest on Thassos.
+Situated in Theologos, is among the oldest on Thassos.

 - Theologos Folklore Museum

-situated in a two-storey traditional building in the heart of Theologos.
+Situated in a two-storey traditional building in the heart of Theologos.

 - Thassos Dragon Cave

-also called Drakotrypa, the cave is full of stalactites and stalagmites located in Panagia a beautiful and lively village.
+Also called Drakotrypa, the cave is full of stalactites and stalagmites located in Panagia a beautiful and lively village.

 - Thassos Cave of Pan

-the sanctuary of Pan, the goat-god, is situated in the area of the ancient town of Thassos.
+The sanctuary of Pan, the goat-god, is situated in the area of the ancient town of Thassos.

-is a beautiful mountainous village with traditional architecture and view to the sea.
+A beautiful mountainous village with traditional architecture and view to the sea.

-a traditional and beautiful mountain villages and a must.
+A traditional and beautiful mountain villages and a must.

 - Golden Beach

-a long and impressive beach, with golden sand and crystalline waters.
+A long and impressive beach, with golden sand and crystalline waters.
 It is surrounded by dense vegetation reaching down to the sea.

-the closest beach to Limenas and surrounded by a thick forest with crystal water and fine sand.
+The closest beach to Limenas and surrounded by a thick forest with crystal water and fine sand.

-beautiful and picturesque with two small white sand beaches, calm seas and soft sand.
+Beautiful and picturesque with two small white sand beaches, calm seas and soft sand.

 - Metalia Beach

-a fine sandy beach ideal for children with clear shallow waters.
+A fine sandy beach ideal for children with clear shallow waters.

-a great spot for swimming and secluded by green vegetation.
+A great spot for swimming and secluded by green vegetation.

 Fresh pine trees surround the beach of fine sand and clear waters.
 Sports activities on offer.